FarahMohamed410/E-commerce-store/README.md

 - User login and registration system
 - Simulation of an online payment gateway
 - Responsive design with Bootstrap
+ ## Database Setup

+1. Open phpMyAdmin or your preferred MySQL management tool.
+2. Create a new database (e.g., named `mystore_db`).
+3. Import the `mystore.sql` file located inside the `db` folder of the project into the new database.
+4. Update your project's database configuration (e.g., `.env` file) to match the new database credentials.

  ## Admin Access

 To access the admin dashboard, use the following credentials: